 Should you wish to hand-craft your templates, I strongly recommend Lee Munroe's suite of open-source email templates as a great starting point.

 How many times have you visited an ecommerce store and clicked on a photo expecting to get a super hi-res image of the product only to find the thumbnail appear in a lightbox?
 I am sure I am not alone in finding this annoying.
 Great product photography is key to giving buyers as much information about the product as possible.

 Great product photography is a differentiator.
 Having photos of the product from multiple angles, in different colours (if applicable), in situ (think of a watch on a wrist or a jacket being worn), and compared to other objects for size will help the buyer make a more informed decision - a more informed customer means they are less likely to return the product.
-Thankfully Shopify now offers the ability to associate an image with each and an overall collection image too.
+Thankfully Shopify now offers the ability to associate an image with each product variant and an overall collection image too.